teamelite48/phaser-template/README.md

 # Phaser 3 JavaScript Template

-A simple template for a Phaser 3 game project.
+A Phaser 3 game project template.

 ## What is Phaser?